gdouzwt/blog/_posts/2019-11-14-upgrade-ocp-java-8-to-java-se-11-exam-review-topics.md

 - Describe the Modular JDK
 - Declare modules and enable access between modules
-- Describe how a modular project is compiled and run
+- Describe how a modular project is compiled and run<!--more-->

 #### Migration to a Modular Application